The Shoddy Science Behind Mind Uploading

-This widely accepted view has persisted for centuries despite evidence in favor of it being absent.
+This widely accepted view has persisted for centuries despite falling short of evidence.
 On the other hand, contemporary theories of the brain recognize the body as a prominent factor in shaping our mental lives.
 “The body,” cognitive scientist Daniel Casasanto writes, “is an ever-present part of the context in which we use our minds and, therefore, has pervasive influences on the neurocognitive activity that constitutes our thoughts.”
 In fact, many of the frameworks of our thinking derive from our bodies, such as how we come to understand abstract concepts — like numbers and magnitudes, time, and morality — which we cannot perceive with our senses.
 And considering how embodied experience influences thinking, we can expect different bodies to exercise different thinking.
 For instance, right- and left-handers performing the same tasks tend to make opposite judgments about the same objects and create systematically different mental images.
 On the basis of handedness, Casasanto found staggering cognitive differences.
 Imagine how acquiring new bodily attributes through technology would afford us a radically diverse array of thinking — the ultimate cognitive enhancement.

 Of course, the embodied aspects of our cognition complicate the roadmap for mind uploading — namely, the procedure, as scanning the brain alone would not construct a complete picture of our cognition.
 What’s most concerning, though, is how tech visionaries have justified overlooking contemporary neuroscience.
 A common criticism of mind uploading has been that we don’t understand the contents of the brain on a comprehensive level to begin simulating it.
 Instead of acknowledging this fact as a considerable setback, Anders Sandberg and Nick Bostrom have responded to this criticism by noting that creating a database of all raw data of individuals’ brains and making it readable to a computer would eliminate our need to understand the brain.
 “It is entirely possible,” they write, “that we could acquire full knowledge of the component parts and interactions of the brain without gaining an insight into how these produce (say) consciousness or intelligence.”